espocrm/documentation/administration/bpm-activities.md

 When a sub-process is initiated, all formula variables are copied from the parent process to the sub-process.
 Variables of the sub-process are isolated from its parent process.
 You can specify which variables will be copied to the parent process upon the completion in *Return Variables* parameter.

+When a sub-process is initiated, it receives an information about all records created by the parent process at that moment.
+The sub-process can access those records.
+The parent process can access records created by the sub-process only after the sub-process is completed.
+Once the sub-process is completed, it passed information about created records to the parent process.

 ![Sub-Process](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/administration/bpm/sub-process.png)

 ----